rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing/pricing-example.md

 ---
 This pricing example is set outside the free 7-day trial period.

-Let’s assume your ROS application has three modules say module A, module B and module C. You intend to deploy 3 copies of module A in the cloud, a copy of module B on one of your devices, and attach a persistent storage volume of 32GiB size to module C and deploy it.
-You also want for all the three modules A, B and C to run for 10 hours.
+Let’s assume your ROS application has two modules say module A and module B. You intend to deploy 3 instances of module A in the cloud, an instance of module B on your device, and attach a persistent storage volume of 32GiB size.
+You also want the ROS application to run for 10 hours a day.

+In rapyuta.io, the ROS application is modelled as a ROS package.
+The application modules are implemented as the components of the package, and each component has at least one executable
+The instances of a component are called replicas.

 You would create a ROS package with three components say compA, compB and compC using rapyuta.io.